Large-Vocabulary Segmentation for Medical Images with Text Prompts: Method

-where $\Phi_{\text{visual}}$ is a visual encoder, $\Phi_{\text{text}}$ is a text encoder, $\Phi_{\text{SAT}}$ is a universal segmentation model and ideally, $x_i$ can be an image scan from any modality of the anatomical region, $T_i$ can contain any text-wise medical terminology of interest.
+where $\Phi_{\text{visual}}$ is a visual encoder, $\Phi_{\text{text}}$ is a text encoder, $\Phi_{\text{SAT}}$ is a large-vocabulary segmentation foundation model.
+Ideally $x_i$ can be an image scan from any modality and anatomical region, and $T_i$ can contain an arbitrary number of text-based medical terminologies of interest.

+To build such a model, we consider two main stages, namely, multimodal knowledge injection and segmentation training.
+In the following, we firstly show how to structure multimodal medical knowledge and inject it into a text encoder~(Section~\ref{sec:knowledge_encoding}).
+Then, we employ the text encoder to guide our segmentation model training on \samdataset{} dataset~(Section~\ref{sec:segmentation}).

+In addition, we provide more details about the model architecture and training strategies in the ``Technical Details'' Section in Supplementary.

-\subsubsection{Multimodal Knowledge Injection}
+\subsection{Multimodal Knowledge Injection}

 Here, we aim to inject rich multimodal medical knowledge into the visual and text encoders.
-The section starts from the procedure for structuring the multimodal medical knowledge data, and further presents details to use them for visual-language pre-training.
+The section starts from the procedure for structuring the multimodal medical knowledge data and further presents details to use them for visual-language pre-training.

-\textbf{Multimodal Domain Knowledge Construction.} As shown in Fig.~\ref{fig:framework} (a), the data from UMLS, search engine, and segmentation datasets can be aggregated into two formats: \begin{itemize} \itemsep{0.15cm} \item \textbf{Textual Medical Concept Pair.} For text-only knowledge, each concept $t_i$ is associated with a definition $p_i$, constructing pairs of text $(t_i; p_i)$.
+As shown in Figure 12 (a), the data from UMLS, search engine, and segmentation datasets can be aggregated into two formats: \begin{itemize} \itemsep{0.15cm} \item \textbf{Textual Medical Concept Pair.} For text-only knowledge, each concept $t_i$ is associated with a definition $p_i$, constructing pairs of text $(t_i; p_i)$.
 We also derive a knowledge graph that connects the medical concepts through abundant triplet relationships $(t_i, r_{ij}, t_j)$.
 This graph can be alternatively seen as a specialized text pair, $(t_i+r_{ij}; t_j)$ or $(t_i; r_{ij}+t_j)$, where `$+$' refers to string concatenation.
 In this way, we can thus unify the two kinds of textual knowledge.

 \item \textbf{Visual Medical Concept Pair.} To align with the segmentation task, we gather pairs consisting of a concept (can be either an anatomical structure or lesion) and its image atlas.
 Note that, multiple pairs could be extracted from a single image.
-These pairs share a similar format to the segmentation data, denoted as $(x_i, y_i; t_i)$, where $x_i$ and $t_i$ are consistent with their definition in Sec.~\ref{sec:problem_formulation} and $y_i \in \mathbb{R}^{H\times W\times D\times 1}$ is a binary segmentation mask for $t_i$.
+These pairs share a similar format to the segmentation data, denoted as $(x_i, y_i; t_i)$, where $x_i$ and $t_i$ are consistent with their definition in Section~\ref{sec:problem_formulation} and $y_i \in \mathbb{R}^{H\times W\times D\times 1}$ is a binary segmentation mask for $t_i$. \end{itemize}